sveltejs/sites/sites/svelte.dev/content/blog/2023-07-01-whats-new-in-svelte-july-2023.md

 ---
 title: "What's new in Svelte: July 2023"
-description: "Svelte 4.0, New CHANGELOGs and a tour around the community"
+description: "Svelte 4.0, new website and a tour around the community"
 author: Dani Sandoval
 authorURL: https://dreamindani.com
 ---